Laura-Kam/EchoChamber/README.md

 ## Instructions for users of the app

-Clone the application, install dependencies: Express, MongoDB and Mongoose.
-Then run the app using node server.js using 'npm start'.
+Clone the application, install dependencies: Nodemon, Express, MongoDB and Mongoose.
+Then run the app using nodemon server.js using 'npm start'.

 ## Features of the project